| java.util.Collection<E> |

 contained in the collection.

-If the collection was modified it returns true
+If the collection was modified it returns true, false if no

 changes were made.